Anyeade/optima/DATABASE_SETUP_INSTRUCTIONS.md

 Go to: https://supabase.com/dashboard/project/bazttzhnawopotzsfcqo/sql

 ### 2. **Copy the SQL Script**
-Copy the entire contents of the `supabase-setup.sql` file in this repository.
+Copy the entire contents of the `supabase-setup-fixed.sql` file in this repository.

+**⚠️ Important:** Use `supabase-setup-fixed.sql` instead of `supabase-setup.sql` to avoid foreign key constraint errors.

 ### 3. **Execute the Script**
 1. Paste the SQL script into the SQL Editor